charliemikels/figura-music-player/README.md

 ### Do my friends also need to install LUtils?

-No. Only the host needs LUtils installed to make this avatar work.
+No. Only you, the host, needs LUtils installed to make this avatar work.
 But for best results, everyone should be on the same Figura version.

 ### How can I get the piano?